Guide

 About Dialectic

 Dialectic (MuDG) was built on the belief that the future of learning isn't linear—it's networked.
-While traditional AI assistants offer ephemeral exchanges, we aim to transform interactions into persistent, evolving knowledge graphs that mirror how human curiosity naturally branches and connects.
+While traditional AI assistants offer ephemeral exchanges, we aim to transform interactions into persistent, evolving mind maps that mirror how human curiosity naturally branches and connects.

 Our philosophy is simple: